 (4) The court may alter the standard form, including the deadlines it contains.
-Counsel must use the format then in use, and the deadlines set forth in the standard form will apply unless the court orders different deadlines.
+Attorneys must use the format then in use, and the deadlines set forth in the standard form will apply unless the court orders different deadlines.

 (5) If the parties agree to different deadlines, or cannot agree on deadlines, they must so indicate on the face of the standard discovery plan, and they must attach their proposed plan using Form 35 of the Federal Rules of Civil Procedure or other form as the court may direct.

 (1) Unless the court orders otherwise, in cases in which a discovery plan is required, all discovery must begin in time to be completed by one hundred twenty (120) days after the answer or first appearance by the first defendant.

 (2) Unless the court orders otherwise, the parties to an action exempted by Fed.
 R. Civ.
 P. 26(a)(1)(B) or by order obtained under subsection (b)(l) of this rule may begin discovery on the commencement of the action.

 (3) The court will approve, disapprove, or modify the discovery plan and enter other orders as appropriate after the first scheduling conference.
 At any time, on request of a party or on its own, the court may order a conference of all the parties to discuss the provisions of the discovery plan or scheduling order.